 **Paid parking will resume once campus operations return to normal. **

 Due to the COVID-19 situation, we decided to reduce the shuttle service until the situation is improved.
 Starting from Monday, March 30, 2020, the intercampus shuttle will run the Summer 2020 schedule.
 The evening Richmond-Surrey shuttle will not operate.

 Please plan your trip accordingly.
 View shuttle schedule.

 Thank you for your continued support and understanding in these critical times.

 Kwantlen Student Association

-Adhering to the new social distancing norms to keep students and employees safe and to help prevent the spread of COVID-19, many of the library's services have moved online to kpu.ca/library.
+Adhering to social distancing norms to keep students and employees safe and to help prevent the spread of COVID-19, many of the library's services have moved online to kpu.ca/library.
 The library provides very limited in-person service.